git4rk/ApplicationServeronCloud/maintenanceAndUpdates.md

 Running the script performs the following actions:

 * Stops all running WebSphere Application Server and IBM HTTP Server instances
-* Optionally installs the latest fix packs for Installation Manager, WebSphere Application Server, IBM HTTP Server, and the Java SDK
+* Optionally installs the latest fix packs for Installation Manager, WebSphere Application Server, IBM HTTP Server, and the Java&trade; SDK
-* Installs the latest interim fixes for WebSphere, IBM HTTP Server, and the Java SDK
+* Installs the latest interim fixes for WebSphere, IBM HTTP Server, and the Java&trade; SDK
 * Restarts all instances

 #### Options